futuredapp/Engineering-Handbook/general/api-specification.md

 Keep in mind that to make it work properly you need to do few things:

+### Create mock server
 - Required steps:
   1. Create mock dyno on Heroku.
   2. Add `HEROKU_API_KEY` to repository secrets.
   3. Run `yarn` to create up-to-date `yarn.lock` file.
-  4. Replace `project-name` in `Makefile` with your new hyphenated project name.
+  4. Replace `project-name-mock` in `Makefile` with your new hyphenated project name.
-  5. Enable GitHub Pages for `main` branch where possible.
-(Be aware, it is publicly accessible, which might be a security risk for some projects.)
 - Optional (but recommended) steps:

+### Publish publicly accessible specifciation (Be aware, it is publicly accessible, which might be a security risk for some projects.)
+  1. Enable GitHub Pages for `main` branch.

+### Publish specifciation with simple authorization
+  1. Create api dyno on Heroku.
+  2. Add `HEROKU_API_KEY` to repository secrets.
+(This is the same secreate as for the mock server)
+  3. Replace `project-name-api` in `Makefile` with your new hyphenated project name.
+  4. Uncomment deploy-api job in the `./github/workflows/deploy.yml`
+  5. Run `bundle install` to create up-to-date `Gemfile.lock` file.
+  6. Create heroku environment variables USERNAME and PASSWORD

+### Recommended steps
   1. Replace the project name in title tag in the `index.html` file to make your documentation usable better in a browser.
   2. Update deployed server addresses in `api.yml`.
   3. Update you API name in `api.yml`.

 Now you are ready to start documenting your API!